dropbox/idle.ts/README.md

 # idle.ts  :running: -> :sleeping: -> :running: -> :running: -> :sleeping:
 idle.ts is a small typescript / javascript lib that helps you indicate whether a user is active or idle.
 You can use this to get events about the user activitness, and create your own actions - log activity, sign idle users out, show warning modal, etc.
-The library also offers smart batching with optiomal balance between accuracy and effiency.
+The library also offers smart batching with optimal balance between accuracy and effiency.

 ## Install
 `npm install idle.ts`